-Trends in wealth management are being fueled by dynamics at the center of wealth transfer.
-Financial needs are changing dramatically as affluent individuals grow older and begin transferring their wealth to younger generations — and as successful Millennials and inheritors join their ranks, according to Katherine Dean, Senior Vice President – Managing Director of Wealth Planning for Wells Fargo Wealth Management.
+Updated November 2017 — Trends in wealth management are being fueled by dynamics at the center of wealth transfer.
+Financial needs are changing dramatically as affluent individuals grow older and begin transferring their wealth to younger generations — and as successful Millennials and inheritors join their ranks, according to Katherine Dean, Head of Family Dynamics at Wells Fargo Private Bank.
 As wealth professionals focus on meeting those evolving needs, technological innovations may be changing the face of wealth management for younger generations in the process, adds Erik Davidson, CFA®, Executive Vice President – Chief Investment Officer, Wells Fargo Wealth Management.

 Here are three of the top wealth management trends that U.S. customers could see in the coming months and years, with perspective from Davidson and Dean about potential impacts.